Bus lane statuses updated as of June 2026

 Hastings Street

-The city’s plans for Hastings are extremely disappointing!
-Our campaign for better bus lane plans on Hastings drops soon.
-With the amount of buses that go through this corridor on a daily basis, having bus lanes along the corridor would speed up tons of riders’ commutes and improve reliability for SFU Students.
+With the number of buses that go through this corridor on a daily basis, having bus lanes along the corridor would speed up tons of riders’ commutes and improve reliability for SFU Students.

 49th Avenue

 If you’ve taken the 49, you know the struggle.
-Long stretches of slow moving traffic with frequent stops and packed buses, it’s not fun for anyone.
-The city is planning to extend bus lanes on 49th in 2026, and it’s something that is long overdue for such a vital corridor with countless schools and destinations along the corridor.
-In the meantime, we’re trying to call upon the famous Langara College grad Hudson Williams to appeal to city council for bus lanes.
+Long stretches of slow-moving traffic with frequent stops and packed buses are not fun for anyone.
+The city is planning to extend bus lanes on 49th Ave in 2026-2027, and it’s long overdue for such a vital corridor with countless schools and destinations along it.

 Main Street / Kingsway